 Pay attention to all channels your customers use and create a holistic experience that transcends devices, functions and time.
 Exceptional experiences don’t happen by accident, and you can’t optimize customer experience unless you know where you are today.

 2. Get to know your customers.

 Are you meeting your customers’ expectations?
 How do you know?
-The best strategies are designed from the outside in, through the lens of your customers, yet there has been a grand disconnect between what consumers are asking for and what companies deliver.
+Customer experience experts design the best strategies from the outside in, through the lens of your customers.
+Yet there has been a grand disconnect between what consumers ask for and what companies deliver.

 For example, 86 percent of customers expect brands to let them choose a method of follow up or proactive engagement, but only 37 percent of contact centers think customers care about that.
 And 60 percent of customers believe they’re talking to the same agent when they switch from web chat to a phone call, but only one in five contact centers share that expectation.
 Essentially, customers want three things:

 - To be recognized and remembered